 You really do not need to add broth or stock to this as it has so much wonderful flavor as is.
 The only liquid needed is the pasta water, which is necessary to use vs. broth since it contains the starch from the pasta.
 This starch is what helps the pasta and the parmesan cheese to create a creamy sauce.

-Can I add cream or whole milk to this?
+Can I add cream or whole milk to this pasta pancetta recipe?

 It’s not needed at all.
 That said, if you absolutely want to add cream to this, you can add ½ cup right before adding in the parmesan cheese.